Ph.D. Program in Dance

 Lindsey Grites Weeks holds a B.A. in Dance from Rutgers University and an M.A. in Dance Education from New York University.
 Her research interests center on the teaching of dance in higher education, including first-year experience for undergraduate dancers, transitions from private studios and K-12 programs into higher education, and applications of college student learning and development theories for the dance classroom.
 Lindsey is a ballet educator and a member of the Cecchetti Council of America, National Dance Education Organization, Dance New Jersey, and Associated Dance Teachers of New Jersey.

 Julie B. Johnson holds a BA degree in Dance with a pedagogy concentration from Marymount Manhattan College, and an MS degree in Nonprofit Management from Milano School of International Affairs, Management, and Urban Policy.
-She is a dance artist, working and collaborating with various communities in traditional and non-traditional dance settings.
-She is a founding Artistic Director of Evolve Dance Inc., a nonprofit dance organization; and a co-founder and former Director of the Y Dance Program, a comprehensive dance-training program.
+She is a co-founder of the nonprofit dance organization, Evolve Dance Inc.; she teaches and presents choreography throughout New York, Philadelphia, and beyond; and she conducts collaborative dance residencies with various communities, locally and abroad.
 Her research is centered on community interaction through choreography, education, performance, and collaboration.

 Cassandra Pinzon-Hulderman, born in Bogota, Colombia, was raised in Grand Rapids, Michigan.
 She attended Calvin College, receiving a BS in Recreation Therapy, Minor in Dance (2008).
 She completed her EdM at Temple University (2011).
 During her undergraduate education Cassandra studied African dance at The University of Ghana (2007) and performed with the At-Neemrah Dance Company (2008).
 She is a current recipient of the Calvin College Graduate Study Fellowship and is currently working with Dr. Teresa Benzwie to use creative movement in the dance classroom at Barclay Early Childhood Center.
 Her research interests include: dance and disability, and biblical studies and dance.